-In this approach, vehicles on a two-way road are treated as two separated network channels according to their driving directions.
-If a vehicle receives a forwarded message, the receiver vehicle will forward only messages received from vehicles in the same driving direction.
-Therefore, it is important for a receiver vehicle to determine the moving direction of any vehicles.
+In this approach, vehicles on a two-way road are treated as two separate network channels according to their driving directions.
+If a vehicle receives a forwarded message, it will forward only the messages received from the vehicles in the same driving direction.
+Therefore, it is important for a vehicle to determine the moving direction of other vehicles.
 We present such an approach in the following called neighbor-based data forwarding method.

-In our approach, neighbor vehicles are defined as follows:

-• NV (Neighbor Vehicle): For a specific vehicle V, neighbor vehicle is the set of vehicles moving toward the same direction of V and in a single data transmission range of V.
+In our approach, neighbor vehicle (NV) is the set of vehicles moving toward the same direction of V and in a single data transmission range of V.

-Since we assume that every vehicle periodically broadcasts its typical message which includes its moving direction, speed, and public key, etc., a vehicle V can easily recognize its neighboring vehicles NV and construct its neighbor list.
+Since we assume that every vehicle periodically broadcasts its typical message which includes its moving direction, speed, and public key, etc., a vehicle V can easily recognize its neighboring vehicles and construct its neighbor list.
 If vehicle V receives typical messages with the same public key repeatedly, it adds the public key to its neighboring list and keeps the key until it no longer receives messages with the same public key.
-The minimum number of messages with the same public key required for adding a neighboring vehicle is determined by vehicles moving speed, data transmission range and typical traffic message broadcasting period-it makes sure that no vehicles on the opposite driving direction can stay in the transmission range of V for transmitting this number of messages to V. Studer et al.17 give several other ways to find out each vehicle's neighbor group, and thus we do not discuss this issue here any further.
+The minimum number of messages with the same public key required for adding a neighboring vehicle is determined by the vehicles moving speed, data transmission range and typical traffic message broadcasting period.
+Studer et al. give several other ways to find out each vehicle's neighbor group.